simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jan 16-Jan 18 2025
+Radio Blackout Forecast for Jan 17-Jan 19 2025

-              Jan 16        Jan 17        Jan 18
+              Jan 17        Jan 18        Jan 19
-R1-R2           35%           35%           35%
+R1-R2           50%           50%           50%
-R3 or greater    5%            5%            5%
+R3 or greater   15%           15%           15%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackout events over 16-18 Jan.
+Rationale: There is an increased chance for R1-R2 (Minor-Moderate) radio blackouts, with a slight chance for R3 (Strong) radio blackouts, over 17-19 Jan.

 ```